-The asymmetric tread ribs are designed to absorb the considerable forces acting on the tires when driving at high speeds, making abrupt manoeuvres or when the road surface changes.
+The asymmetric tread ribs are designed to absorb the considerable forces acting on the tyres when driving at high speeds, making fast manoeuvres or when the road surface changes.
 This ensures the vehicle maintains good adherence to the road and allows for agile steering precision.

-The tread pattern ribs provide outstanding braking capability and steering precision by absorbing the forces exerted on braking, which means a reduction in stopping distance.
+The tread pattern ribs provide outstanding braking capability and steering precision by absorbing the forces exerted when braking, which means a reduction in stopping distance.

 The unique grooves allow increased clearance of water for better resistance to aquaplaning.

 ContiSeal™ is a technology developed by Continental designed to seal a damaged tyre tread.
 In case of penetration by foreign objects such as nails, there is no need for immediate roadside tyre changes, and holes remain sealed even if the puncturing object becomes dislodged.
 ContiSeal™ is a sticky, viscous sealant layer.
 It is applied to the inside of the tyre in the tread area.
 ContiSeal™ seals 80% of all tyre punctures and therefore reduces the risk of flat tyres.
 ContiSeal™ tyres are marked clearly with a symbol on the sidewall and are compatible with all commonly available rims.